Saliva (band)

 Saliva is an American rock band formed in Memphis, Tennessee, in 1996.
-Saliva released their self-titled debut album in 1997 through Rockingchair Records, a label owned and operated by Mark Yoshida.
-The release was recorded and produced by Bill Pappas at Rockingchair Studios.
+They have been nominated for six Grammys and have won one MTV award.

-They were signed to Island Def Jam Records and went on to release their second studio album Every Six Seconds.
-Saliva later released their third studio album titled Back into Your System in 2002, which reached No. 19 on the Billboard 200.
+After releasing their self-titled debut album in 1997, Saliva signed to Island Records and released second studio album Every Six Seconds.
+They released third studio album Back into Your System in 2002, which reached No. 19 on the Billboard 200.
 Back into Your System launched one of Saliva's most successful songs, "Always", reaching No. 51 on the Billboard Hot 100 and No. 1 on the Modern Rock Chart.
 Three years after Survival of the Sickest, Saliva released Blood Stained Love Story in 2007, repeating Back into Your System's chart performance at No. 19 on the Billboard 200.
 Its first single, "Ladies and Gentlemen", peaked at No. 2 on the Mainstream Rock Chart.
+Their best-known lineup, which lasted from 2000–2005, consisted of Josey Scott, Wayne Swinny, Chris D'Abaldo, Dave Novotny, and Paul Crosby.

+The band is known for having their songs played at sporting events, especially WWE.
+The band's guitarist Wayne Swinny said, "a lot of our songs, whether they were intended that way or not - most of them weren't - they just lend themselves to sporting events.
+You can't watch a football game or go to a football game and not hear 'Click Click Boom,' 'Ladies and Gentlemen'."